dnbexperience/eufemia-demo/README.md

 1. Make sure You have installed the dependencies `npm install`.
 1. Now You can run `npm start` inside this demo App.

+## Internet Explorer 11

+To test this app properly in IE11, run these steps:

+1. Make a production build `npm run build`
+1. And watch this build `npx live-server build`